Efficient Fourier representations of families of Gaussian processes: Regression

 \item Since both the observation noise and the priors on regression coefficients are Gaussian, the posterior density in the coefficients $\beta$ is also Gaussian.
-As a result, efficient numerical methods can be used for evaluating Bayesian posterior moments~\cite{lindley1, greeng1}, in particular the algorithm of \cite{greengard2} for fitting hyperparameters of GP models.
+As a result efficient numerical methods can be used for evaluating Bayesian posterior moments~\cite{lindley1, greeng1, greengard2} for certain problems.

-\item Evaluation of gradients for maximum likelihood estimates can be performed in $O(m^2)$ operations after inversion of the posterior covariance matrix (step \ref{217} in Algorithm \ref{a20}).
+\item Evaluation of gradients of the likelihood function can be performed in $O(m^2)$ operations after inversion of the posterior covariance matrix (step \ref{217} in Algorithm \ref{a20}).
 The component-wise formula for the gradient of the log-likelihood of the posterior density is given by